Our products

 • Alcresta sponsored two pre-clinical animal studies at Boston Children’s Hospital to evaluate safety and efficacy of ALC-078 use with enteral feeding in a pediatric porcine model of short bowel syndrome.
 Boston Children’s Hospital is also currently enrolling patients with short bowel syndrome for two clinical trials.
 Learn more about pre-clinical and clinical studies.

-Pancreatic immaturity often leads to key omega 3 & omega 6 (DHA and AA) deficiencies and inadequate lipase levels.
-Premature infants often suffer from fat malabsorption and the need is greatest the first weeks after birth.
-Even with a full term birth (40 weeks) lipase levels are typically only at 10% of childhood levels.
-Fatty acids are critical for proper development of the brain, nervous system, and most systems in a baby’s body.
+Neonatal pancreatic immaturity often leads to inadequate lipase levels resulting in fat malabsorption and key omega 3 & omega 6 fatty acid (DHA and AA) deficiencies.
+At birth, lipase levels are typically only at 10% of childhood levels so the need is greatest in a baby’s first weeks of life.
+Dietary fat digestion and absorption play an important role in meeting daily caloric requirements for growth and specific fatty acids are critical for proper development of the brain, nervous system, and most systems in a baby’s body.
 Lipase is needed to break down these fats.

 Donor milk and infant formula present additional potential issues.
 A mother’s own milk has “pre-lipase” (BSSL) to help break down fats for absorption by the baby.
 However, donor milk lipase activity is lost in the pasteurization process and infant formula does not contain lipase.
-Without sufficient lipase, triglyceride fats are not absorbed and can lead to GI issues.
+Without sufficient lipase, triglyceride fats are not absorbed from infant formula leading to GI issues and poor weight gain.

 An enzyme therapy for this population is greatly needed.
-By potentially expanding the iLipase indication with ALC-079 to <2 years of age would allow Alcresta Therapeutics to serve these conditions earlier, helping to support patients while they develop more mature pancreatic function.
+ALC-079 potentially expands iLipase utility to neonates allowing Alcresta Therapeutics to address fat malabsorption and infant formula tolerance in neonates while they develop more mature pancreatic function.

 There are several ongoing investigator-initiated studies (IITs).